yguenduez/nerd-neck/nerd-neck-report/src/report.md

 Namely, if the angle between the device and the gravity's direction is greater than 22.5 degrees, we send a signal to the notification task, to wake it up.

 The notification task is sleeping and is awakened by the polling task.
-When the notification task is awakened we generate a PWM signal of 1kHZ for 2 seconds and put the notification task back to sleep to save power.
+When the notification task is awakened, we generate a PWM signal of 1kHZ for 2 seconds and put the notification task back to sleep to save power.

 When the PWM signal is on, an active buzzer generates sound.
-We manually generate the PWM signal by setting a General Purpose Input/Output (GPIO) pin to high, wait 500 microseconds and set the GPIO pin to low again.
-While the Buzzer is active (pwm is on) any further signals from the first task are ignored.
+We manually generate the PWM signal by setting a GPIO pin to high, wait 500 microseconds and set the GPIO pin to low again.
+While the Buzzer is active, any further signals from the first task are ignored.

 It is important to note that the asynchronous rust framework [embassy](https://embassy.dev/) for embedded systems allows the tasks to be asynchronous.
 On high level, it acts as a scheduler for our embedded device, putting tasks to sleep, and waking them up, when needed.
-With it, we do not have so-called "busy polls", but rather software interrupts, which make our device much more efficient in terms of energy usage.
+With it, we do not have so-called "busy polls", but rather interrupts, which make our device much more efficient in terms of energy usage.
 Even the IMU poll task wakes up every 50 milliseconds, does its job, and then goes back to sleep.

 ## Sensor Fusion